cakephp/docs/en/core-libraries/helpers/session.rst

     Check to see whether a key is in the Session.
 Returns a boolean representing the key's existence.

-.. php:method:: error()

-    :rtype: string

-    Returns last error encountered in a session.

-.. php:method:: valid()

-    :rtype: boolean

-    Used to check whether a session is valid in a view.

 .. meta::
     :title lang=en: SessionHelper
     :description lang=en: As a natural counterpart to the Session Component, the Session Helper replicates most of the component's functionality and makes it available in your view.